Pickup crashes into fence and building near 16th & Cuming

 Police say a pickup crashed and got pinned in-between a building and fence.

-Our photographer on at the scene said police put one person into a cruiser.
+Our photographer on the scene said police put one person into a cruiser.

 It’s unclear if there have been any citations or if anyone has been injured.